🔌Connect a channel (Web Chat or social)

 • Instagram Direct (Facebook Page) — When your Instagram is linked to a Facebook Page.

 • SMS / RCS — Text messaging (if enabled for your account).
+Some numbers also support voice (calls); that is configured when the number is provisioned or in campaign settings (voice-capable).

 • Email — Send and receive emails from the Inbox (may require email identity/domain setup).